Need to know

 At the hotel

-Spa, cookery classes, organic garden, WiFi, valet parking, laundry, leisure concierge, boutique, car and bike rental (subject to international driver's license).
+Spa, cookery classes, organic garden, dive school, free WiFi, valet parking, laundry, leisure concierge, boutique, car rental (subject to international driver's license) and free use of bikes around the resort.
 In rooms: TV, minibar, safe, premium toiletries, day-beds.

 Our favourite rooms